Obama urges taxing the rich, reining in Wall Street

 Obama used the speech to revive his call to rewrite the tax code to adopt the so-called "Buffett rule," named after the billionaire Warren Buffett, who says it is unfair that he pays a lower tax rate than his secretary.

-Those making more than $1 million (642 thousand pounds) a year would pay an effective tax rate of at least 30 percent and their tax deductions would be eliminated.
+Those making more than $1 million a year would pay an effective tax rate of at least 30 percent and their tax deductions would be eliminated.

 To underscore his point, Buffett's secretary, Debbie Bosanek, was seated in the first lady's box in the House of Representatives for Obama's address.

-As the president walked to the podium to give his speech he was overheard congratulating Defence Secretary Leon Panetta.
+As the president walked to the podium to give his speech he was overheard congratulating Defense Secretary Leon Panetta.
 "Good job tonight.
 Good job tonight."

 Only later was it learned Obama was apparently referring to the rescue by the U.S. military of an American and a Dane being held hostage by pirates in Somalia.
 The operation was not made public until after the speech.